ShaRP: SHAllow-LayeR Pruning for Efficient Video Large Language Models: Experiments

 \subsection{Ablation Study}

 \textbf{Ablation and Synergy Analysis.} We conduct ablation experiments on our three modules—Segment-Aware Causal Masking (SegM, Sec.~\ref{sec:aggregation}), Positional Bias Calibration (PosC, Sec.~\ref{sec:debiasing}), and Register Token Deduplication (RegD, Sec.~\ref{sec:redundancy})—under a 23.5\% token retention ratio, with results in Tab.~\ref{tab:ablation}.
-PosC alone improves the average score from 55.8 to 57.4 by enhancing focus on critical visual regions.
+PosC alone improves the average score from 55.8 to 57.2 by enhancing focus on critical visual regions.
 Adding SegM (PosC+SegM) further increases performance to 57.6, mitigating attention collapse and stabilizing temporal-contextual aggregation.
-Combining PosC with RegD raises the score to 58.0, demonstrating RegD’s effectiveness in compressing redundant tokens and enriching structural representation.
-Even without PosC, SegM+RegD reaches 57.6, confirming their independent contributions.
-Integrating all three modules achieves the best score of 58.4, validating the complementary benefits of each component

-\textbf{Visualization and Analysis.} We visualize the token selection results of the ablation study in Fig.~\ref{fig:ablation} (right) to further analyze the effect of each component.
+Combining PosC with RegD raises the score to 57.7, demonstrating RegD’s effectiveness in compressing redundant tokens and enriching structural representation.
+Even without PosC, SegM+RegD reaches 57.5, confirming their independent contributions.
+Integrating all three modules achieves the best score of 58.1, validating the complementary benefits of each component \textbf{Visualization and Analysis.} We visualize the token selection results of the ablation study in Fig.~\ref{fig:ablation} (right) to further analyze the effect of each component.
 The visualization shows that \textbf{PosC} enables the model to capture a broader and more semantically aligned visual context, while \textbf{SegM} and \textbf{RegD} encourage more diverse and informative token selection by reducing local redundancy.